Index

 History:

-unexplored because of natural barriers, such as the Appalachian Mountain Range.
+natural barriers, such as the Appalachian Mountain Range.
+In 1750,

-through the 1770's.
 Settlers came in abundance after the American Revolution.
+Statehood

 Why is Kentucky called a "Commonwealth?"